bowseruk/readme-generator-nodejs/README.md

 ![MIT](https://img.shields.io/badge/License-MIT-brightgreen.svg)

-This project is licensed under [MIT](https://opensource.org/licenses/MIT)
+This project is licensed under the [MIT](https://opensource.org/licenses/MIT) license.

 This full license used by the project is in the LICENSE file of the repo.